iTheLance/Xdays-of-hacking/Day2/my_notes.md

 # Day 2 — Shells

 ## What this day is about
 Getting a shell on a target is the goal of most attacks.
-Once you have a shell, you have control — run commands, move files, pivot.
+Once you have a shell, you have control, wanna run commands, move files, pivot.
 This day covers the two main shell types and how to upgrade a dumb shell to a fully interactive one.

 ---

 ## Bind Shell vs Reverse Shell

-**Bind shell** — the victim listens, you connect to it.
+**Bind shell**: the victim listens, you connect to it.
 - Victim runs a listener and waits
 - You connect to it using the victim's IP and port
-- Rarely works in real engagements — firewalls block inbound connections
+- Ion know but i think this rarely works in real engagements, most times, firewalls block inbound connections

-**Reverse shell** — you listen, the victim connects back to you.
+**Reverse shell**: you listen, the victim connects back to you.
 - You set up the listener on your machine
 - Victim reaches out to you
 - Works because outbound connections are almost never blocked